11 Book Cover Design Mistakes That Could Ruin Your Book Sales

 Don’t ask too many people about it.
 It’s best to have five people who know the purpose of a cover, like fellow authors in your genre or designer friends, but do not take design advice from too many people, especially from those who do not have any design education and skills.

-I’ve moderated a book cover critique group for over a year now, and while it’s a great initiative and it helps self-published authors, sometimes it is more of a distraction than a help.
-People have good intentions, but some don’t know what they are talking about while others give their opinion, which is not real advice.
+I’ve moderated a book cover critique group for over a year, and while it’s a great initiative and helps self-published authors, sometimes it is more of a distraction than a help.
+People have good intentions, but they are talking subjectively most often.

-If you conduct a vote sometimes a cover that is visually more impressive but less genre-appropriate can win, which is a mistake.
+They’re fun, if you conduct a vote, sometimes a cover that is visually more impressive but less genre-appropriate can win, which is a mistake.
 While the general public may like it more from a design standpoint doesn’t mean it is the right tool for your book marketing.

 My recommendation is to stick with a small group of professionals, and if you want to ask readers, ensure that you’re already giving them the right options to choose from in the genre before letting them choose a winner.

-There was a myth circulating around the self-publishing circles that authors, even new ones, should blow up the size of their author name on the cover.
-It was supposed to be a way to trick readers into thinking that big author name size signifies they are a well-known author…on
+There was a myth circulating in the self-publishing circles that authors, even new ones, should blow up the size of their author name on the cover.
+It was supposed to be a way to trick readers into thinking that a big author name size signifies they are a well-known author…

 …which is absolute b.s. nonsense!

-A new author can’t trick a reader because readers don’t know that size ‘means’ something.
-This is something that our industry has oversimplified and imagine it works.
+This is something that our industry has oversimplified and imagines it works.

 Rock on!